quantiom/AdvancedVanish/README.md

   - `/vanish status <player>` *- Check if a player is in vanish*
 - For the rest of the features, check out the [config](src/main/resources/config.yml).

+## Hooks
+In AdvancedVanish, there are many hooks which provide support to other plugins.
+A full list of hooks with their descriptions can be found in the [config](src/main/resources/config.yml).

+## Vanish Priority
+An explanation and guide of how to use vanish priorities can be found in the [config](src/main/resources/config.yml).
+*Note: Requires a supported permissions plugin to function*

 ## API
 Before utilizing the API, make sure that the `AdvancedVanish` plugin is enabled, or add `depend: [AdvancedVanish]` or `softdepend: [AdvancedVanish]` to